 We have selected articles that report different study designs and different topics.
 Skills that you acquire from undertaking this exercise will transfer to assessing studies from other disciplines, including your own.

 First, read the full article, then try undertaking a quality assessment using an appropriate checklist (suggested checklists are provided in Tables 6.8 and 6.11).
 Then look at the model answers (also on the book website) for each article based on the suggested checklists, to see if you’ve identified the key points.
 Try undertaking the exercise without looking at the corresponding model answers until you have completed your assessment and then look to see if you’ve identified the key points.
 Don’t worry if some of your judgements disagree with the sample answers.
 This can, and often does, happen within systematic review teams.
-This is why two reviewers make initial judgements, discuss discrepancies and, where agreement cannot be reached, a third reviewer acts as adjudicator to reach a final, agreed judgement.
+This is why two reviewers make initial judgements, discuss discrepancies and, where agreement cannot be reached, a third reviewer acts as an adjudicator to reach a final, agreed judgement.
 You are likely to have identified points that our sample answers have overlooked.

 Quality assessment of an article

-Table 6‑8 - Key quality assessment checklist resources – quantitative designs
+Table 6‑8: Key quality assessment checklist resources – quantitative designs